carpentries/lesson-development-training/episodes/15-explanation.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+Explanatory text helps connect your examples and exercises together into a cohesive lesson.
+If your examples and exercises are train stations and scenic views, the explanatory text is the train tracks that connect them.
+Often times the examples and exercises may seem like a good draft for you to teach.
+However, the explanatory text makes it possible for other instructors and self-directed learners to follow along by providing all the relevant information directly in the lesson.
+It can also help you remember your goals and stay on track teaching.

+How much text to include is often a question of personal style while balancing the needs of potential users, both other instructors and learners.
+You want to balance of providing enough information for learners to meet the learning objectives without increasing cognitive load with extraneous information.
+In this section we will explore discuss factors to consider when you are writing explanatory text.

+There are trade-offs to consider when preparing a site for use as an instructional guide vs use as a self-directed learning resource.
+Typically, self-directed learning resources are more verbose where instructional guides are aimed at an audience that can fill in the gaps on their own.
+However, very sparse text is less likely to be re-usable by other instructors as instructors may have different skill levels with the lesson content or differing mental models.
+In general, it is not a good idea to assume others, learners or instructors, will know what you were thinking when you wrote the content so, if in doubt, be explicit.

 ::::::::::::::::::::::::::::::::::::::::  callout

-## Lesson pages for the instructor and the learner

-TODO brief discussion of trade-offs between preparing a lesson site for use as an instructional guide vs use as a self-directed learning resource.
-(notes below)

-Self-directed learning resources tend to be more verbose, where instructional guides can be aimed at an audience more able to "read between the lines."
-Very sparse text is less likely to be re-usable by other Instructors.
-In general, it is not a good idea to assume others (learners or instructors) will know what you were thinking when you wrote the content so, if in doubt, be explicit.
+## Using Callouts

+Often lessons have more content than can be reasonable taught in the amount of time allotted.
+This is especially true for collaboratively developed lessons as each contributor/instructor may have additional items they'd like to see included, leading to "scope creep".

+To address this issue, in many Carpentries lessons, callout boxes are used for asides and short tangents, e.g. points that might be relevant to some audiences but are not essential to the flow of the lesson.
+These callouts should still be kept to a minimum as they still disruptive to instructors and readers.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::  discussion

-## Discussion (10 minutes)
+## Group Discussion (10 minutes)

-At what point is a lesson too long?
+- At what point is a lesson too long?
-How might you prioritise what to keep if you have to cut it down?
+- How might you prioritise what to keep if you have to cut it down?

+Trainer Note: Ask one of the other trainers/helpers to take notes of this discussion in the collaborative note-taking document.

 ::::::::::::::::::::::::::::::::::::::::::::::::::